 Step 3: Purchase Shares In Your Chosen ETF

-If you are just getting started with carbon ETFs, it’s a good idea to make a relatively small investment.
-This will give you time to learn about the market before you invest a great deal of money.
+If you are just starting with carbon ETFs, making a relatively small investment is a good idea.
+This will give you time to learn about the market before you invest much money.

 Purchasing shares in an ETF is very similar to purchasing stocks.
-You have to input the symbol for your chosen ETF for your brokerage to look it up.
-You will be able to see how much each share is trading for and how it has performed so far that do.
+You must input the symbol for your chosen ETF so your brokerage can look it up.
+You will see how much each share trades for and how it has performed so far.

-When you actually make your purchase, you will also be able to specify things like a stop-loss limit (just as you would with stocks).
-This will ensure that your ETF share are automatically sold if the price drops to a certain point.
+When you actually make your purchase, you can specify things like a stop-loss limit (just as you would with stocks).
+This will ensure that your ETF shares are automatically sold if the price drops to a certain point.

 Related Resources